Boeing/sdr-hazards-classification/CONTRIBUTING.md

 We welcome contributions to sdr-hazards-classification!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

 🐛 Reporting a bug
-- Discussing the current state of the code
+:octocat: Discussing the current state of the code
-- Submitting a fix
+:pencil2: Submitting a fix
-- Proposing new features
+:bookmark: Proposing new features

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.